holochain/docs-pages/src/tutorials/coreconcepts/simple_micro_blog.md

 #### Terminal one

+!!! warning "Only for local:"
+    Only do this if you are running a local copy of sim2h server.
+    Otherwise skip this step.

 Run the sim2h server

 !!! note "Run in `nix-shell https://holochain.love`"
     ```
     sim2h_server -p 9001
     ```

 #### Terminal two
-Package the dna and then update the hash
+Package the dna and then update the hash:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```